 In his message at the annual meeting of Pontifical Academies, Pope Francis spoke of ‘sparks of beauty and love’ as necessary to heal and mend humanity.
 In dialogue with speakers from a variety of fields – art, science, music, literature, sport – the Sparks of Beauty series seeks to encourage a new imagining to Catholic spirituality in 21st century Australia.

-A conversation with best-selling Australian author Michael McGirr
+Stories that make us with best-selling author Michael McGirr

 Sparks of Beauty in Science (April 2018):